MorevM/stylelint-testing-library/docs/guide/setup-using-node-test.md

 // 2.
 Import the factory that will create functions bound to Node test runner import { createTestUtils } from '@morev/stylelint-testing-library';

 // 3.
+Import all the rules you want to test - this is usually
+// the file that is the default export of your package.
+// This step is generally optional - you can do it later,
+// but it's recommended, as it reduces the amount of boilerplate code. import plugins from './index.js';

+// 4.
 Create testing functions
 // To see all available `createTestUtils` options, please
 // refer to the `API Reference` section of this documentation
 // or use inline IDE suggestions. const { createTestRule, createTestRuleConfig } = createTestUtils({
   testFunctions: { it, describe, assert },
+  plugins,
 });

-// 4.
+// 5.
 Make these functions globally available
 // If you don't like to declare test functions globally -
 // you should export these functions from a file
 // and import it in each test.